rcorbish/node-linalg/README.md

 * underlying data type is float (can we template this?)
 * matrices are stored in column major order (for cuda compatibility)
 * limited validation of inputs is present in this version (to be be improved)
+* more non-blocking options ( e.g. svdp and pinvp )

 # Help
 * need anyone who can build on windows